 “Will My Kid Be Messed Up Forever?”

 I think that it’s important to understand a few things.
-First of all, people change.
-It’s documented all throughout history.
-It’s not “Can kids change?" that is the question, it’s how they change and why they change that matters.
+First of all, people can change.
+Our kids can change.
+It happens all the time.
+So, the question that really matters is not “Can kids change?”
+The question that matters is how and why they change.

 “Have I screwed up my kid permanently?”

 People change.
 But in order to change, what your child has to do is learn new skills and adapt to new situations.
 If you say, “I’m going to parent my child differently,” and then you don’t learn other skills, eventually you’re going to slide back to the same old errors.
 It’s human nature, really.
-You get frustrated, you get tired, you get overwhelmed and you wind up doing the same things again.
+You get frustrated.
+You get tired.
+And you get overwhelmed.
+Then, you wind up doing the same things again.
 Parents have to learn new skills if they’re going to make changes in their kid’s behavior.

 Is there hope for parents in this situation?
 Yes, there is.
 There’s always hope.
 There’s a saying I like: “Hope is cheap, so indulge yourself.”
 You can have all the hope you want, but if you don’t take certain steps to do things differently, if you don’t learn how to set goals for yourself and your child and then find ways of reaching those goals, if you don’t change your behavior, if you don’t change the way you do things, then even if you have hope, nothing’s going to change.

 People hope for better lives all the time, but then they don’t take the necessary actions.
 If you don’t prepare yourself and get the tools you need, it’s simply not going to happen.
 Being a parent is hard work.
 And being a child in our society today is risky business.
 The skill set parents need keeps getting more complex.
 Nobody teaches parents what to do when their child starts acting out and challenging their authority.
 So the quicker you can acquire effective skills, the better off you and your child will be.
 Yes, there is hope.
 But you also need to be prepared.